-Do you claim compliance with IALA standards?
-If Yes which

-How do you ensure provision of AtoN meets the Volume traffic justification and degree of risk requirement.
+How do you ensure that the provision of AtoN meets the volume of traffic justification and the degree of risk requirement?
+Please describe the applicable processes used for determining your AtoN provision.

-How do you ensure information on the establishment, function and removal of AtoN is made available to all concerned.
+How do you ensure information on the establishment, function, changes and removal of AtoN is made available to all concerned?

-Please describe your process for justifying the provision of AtoN relative to the volume of traffic and degree of risk.

-Please describe how your organization achieves uniformity in AtoN in accordance with IALA recommendations and guidelines.
+Please describe how your organization achieves uniformity in AtoN in accordance with IALA Standards that list normative recommendations and guidelines.

-Please describe the process used to promulgate information about, and changes to, AtoN.

 SOLAS Regulation V/12